 - PR 1.1.3 requires the Provider to have corporate governance arrangements in place, for the delivery of Services, that manage IT systems.
-This includes policies and processes for ongoing compliance with the Workforce Australia Services Deed in relation access and information security, including RFFR - KPM 6.1 requires the Provider's policies and processes support the delivery of Services that comply with the Workforce Australia Services Deed and Guideline - KPM 6.2 requires a Provider to have arrangements in place to comply with the Privacy Act 1988, the applicable Work Health and Safety Act(s), and other relevant legislation.
+This includes policies and processes for ongoing compliance with the Deed in relation to access and information security, including RFFR - PR 6.1.1 requires the Provider's policies and processes promptly and accurately to reflect any changes in the Deed and Guideline - PR 6.2.1 requires a Provider to have arrangements in place to advise Participants, Host Organisations and Employers of its privacy and confidentiality policies - PR 6.2.2 comply with the Privacy Act 1988, the applicable Work Health and Safety Act(s), and other relevant legislation.